pinax/pinax/docs/apps_list.md

 ## [django-announcements](https://github.com/pinax/django-announcements)
 django-announcements is a site-wide announcement reusable app for Django.

 Some sites need the ability to broadcast an announcement to all of their users. django-announcements was created precisely for this reason.
-How you present the announcement is up to you as the site-developer.
+How you present the announcement is up to you as the site developer.
 When working with announcements that are presented on the website one feature is that they are only viewed once.
-A session variable will hold which announcements an user has viewed and exclude that from their display. announcements supports two different types of filtering of announcements:
+A session variable will hold which announcements a user has viewed and exclude that from their display.
+Announcements supports two different types of filtering of announcements:

     site-wide (this can be presented to anonymous users)